Best Proportions For Interior Trim – Why You’re Confused

 jessica Helgerson - instagram - beautiful mouldings - primed - Best Proportions for Interior Mouldings

-In addition, it does very much help to have a high ceiling.
 There’s just that much more to work with.
 And height in ceilings always lends itself to more drama. (the elegant kind!)

-This is the big difference between exterior dimensions and interior dimensions.
+Something I’ve come to realize.
 Scale and proportion on an exterior are related to the building as a whole entity.

 So, even if you did the chair rail at 24″ like for the ten-foot ceiling, you are still 11″ off.